Substra/substra-documentation/src/entry_points/glossary.md

 ## T

 - **Testtuple**: A Testtuple corresponds to the specification of a testing task of a model.
 It evaluates the performance of the model using the metrics of an objective.
+In Substra, this object has the following attributes stored in the ledger:
+      - Associated Objective key (for the metrics)
+      - Associated Algorithm key
+      - Model to evaluate (hash, address)
+      - List of testing data and the node where they are stored
+      - Status of the task: waiting, todo, done, failed
+      - Log
+      - Optional arguments necessary for complex ML orchestration (e.g. a tag regrouping several ML tasks)
+      - Permissions
+      - Creator (node who defined the testtuple)

 - **Traintuple**: A Traintuple corresponds to the specification of a training task of a classic algorithm on a dataset potentially using input models/model updates.
 It leads to the creation of a model or model update.
+In Substra, this object has the following attributes stored in the ledger:
+      - Associated Objective key (for its metrics)
+      - Associated Algorithm key
+      - List of input models (list of traintuple keys, hashes, addresses)
+      - Output Model (hash, address)
+      - List of training data and the node where they are stored
+      - Status of the task: waiting, todo, doing, done, failed
+      - Log
+      - Optional arguments necessary for complex ML orchestration (a rank and a tag)
+      - Permissions
+      - Creator (node who defined the traintuple)

 - **Trustless**: Substra Framework is a ‘trustless’ ML orchestration framework.
 The word ‘trustless’ might be ambiguous in certain circumstances.
 We believe it should be used as ‘doesn’t require trust a priori between parties’: the code implementation of the software enables parties to collaborate without trusting each other, it technically guarantees that actions and transactions will be performed as defined in the rules agreed upon.
 What is required is to ‘trust the code’: it might not be straightforward and even require some audit effort, but in many cases it is easier than trusting a number of other independent organiations. src: <https://www.substra.ai/en/faq>